sugasi/Fork/README.md

 # Fork
 forking
-commiting from changes from sugasi to msugasi.
+commiting from changes from sugasi to msu editing in the local and then pushing to git online